json-api-dotnet/JsonApiDotNetCore/docs/usage/extensibility/layer-overview.md

 - `Controller`: simple validation logic that should result in the return of specific HTTP status codes, such as model validation
 - `IResourceService`: advanced business logic and replacement of data access mechanisms
-- `IResourceRepository`: custom logic that builds on the Entity Framework Core APIs, such as Authorization of data
+- `IResourceRepository`: custom logic that builds on the Entity Framework Core APIs

 ## Replacing Services